 In addition, all applicants should review the Admission to a Graduate Program section in the Graduate Catalog.

-Prospective graduate students interested in entering the M.A. or M.S. in Great Lakes Environemental Science programs at Buffalo State must apply through the Graduate School.
+Prospective graduate students interested in entering the M.A. or M.S. in Great Lakes Environmental Science programs at Buffalo State University must apply through the Graduate Studies Office.

 Graduate Assistant (GA) positions are occasionally available to students enrolled in the Great Lakes Environmental Science programs.
 Graduate applications must be received by April 1 to be considered for GA funding.